pawardipawesh/DataScience_Imp_Concepts/README.md

 # Important Questions
 - Why not approach classification through regression [Link](https://stats.stackexchange.com/questions/22381/why-not-approach-classification-through-regression)
+- Linear vs Logistic regression ?
 - What is maximum likelihood estimates?
 - What is Expectation-Maximization algorithm (EM Algorithm)?
 Can it be used for regressiona or classification ?
 Does it always converge?
 - How SVM work?
 What are kernels in SVM
 - Decision Tree globally or locally optimal?
 How to avoid overfitting in decision trees[good blog](https://www.edupristine.com/blog/decision-trees-development-and-scoring)
 - MultiCollinearity ?
 Why bad ?
 How to detect?
 How to handle?
 [Link](https://www.edupristine.com/blog/detecting-multicollinearity)
 - L1 vs L2 regularization.
 What are differences?
 Which is better ?
 Can they be termed as feature selection or reduction techniques?
+[Nice Blog](https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261#15c2)
+- Optimizations functions in Deep learning ?
+- When to use which feature scaling ?
+- Similarity measures in Machine learning [Nice blog](https://dataaspirant.com/2015/04/11/five-most-popular-similarity-measures-implementation-in-python/)